tomchapin/kocattackextra/README.md

 This script is intended for use with KoC Power Tools (KoC Scripters Edition) and KoC Power Bot (KoC Scripters Edition)!

 This is an upgraded version of the Kingdoms of Camelot Attack helper that was published on userscripts by niknah (as of Oct.
 24, 2010).
-His original script is located here: http://userscripts.org/scripts/show/76594
+His original script was located here: http://userscripts.org/scripts/show/76594

 This version of the KOCAttack script has a number of extra features, however: